-From a general abstract perspective, the heuristic of agent based modeling is to first create a copy of a financial market, and then to use this copy as proxy to infer properties of a real financial market.
+From a general abstract perspective, the heuristic of agent based modeling is to first create a copy of a financial market, and then to expriment on this copy to infer properties of a real financial market.
 The copy is built on two main components: a set of agents and a market structure.
-Then, as in a real financial market, agents are allowed to interact with each other and the market structure, allowing for experiments can be performed, and phenomenon of interest observed.
+Then, as in a real financial market, agents are allowed to interact with each other and the market structure, allowing for experiments to be performed, and phenomenon of interest observed.
 The finality of this process is that, assuming that the constructed copy is a satisfying replicate of a real financial market, we can draw inference on how events occur in real markets.
-See for instance Arthur et al. (1996) and Huang et al. (2005), and LeBaron (2006) for a review.
+See for instance Arthur et al. (1996), Huang et al. (2005), Biondo (2018) and LeBaron (2006) for a review.